Adroiti/docs-for-code-review-tools/RuboCop/Naming-VariableName.md

-Pattern: Naming/VariableName
+Pattern: Invalid variable name

 Issue: -

 ## Description

-This cop makes sure that all variables use the configured style, snake_case or camelCase, for their names.
+This cop makes sure that all variables use the configured style for their names.

 ## Default configuration